Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Convex Reformulation and Algorithmic Design

-However, since the distribution of $\xi$ is unknown, the closed-forms of $g(x)=\EE [\phi(x,\xi)]$, $\mathcal{U}$, and $g^{-1}$ remain unknown.
+However, since $\PP(\xi)$ is unknown, the closed-forms of $g(x)=\EE [\phi(x,\xi)]$, $\mathcal{U}$, and $g^{-1}$ remain unknown.
 It leads to two challenges: 1) it is hard to construct unbiased stochastic gradients of $G$ since we do not know $x^t$; 2) it is hard to perform projections onto $\mathcal{U}$.
-As a result, the classical projected stochastic gradient descent is not implementable on $G$.
+Thus the classical PSGD is not implementable on $G$.

-As illustrated in Section \ref{sec:intro}, we could utilize SAA to overcome these issues.
-We defer the details of algorithmic construction, its complexities, and related discussion in Appendix \ref{sec:sgd_u}.